dumbie/CtrlUI/Readme.md

 CtrlUI (Controller User Interface) is a Windows application, game and emulator launcher for your game controller, this application allow you to run all your favorite applications from one location with lots of useful features.

-DirectXInput converts your game controller like a DualShock 1, 2, 3, 4 and DualSense 5 to a Xbox (XInput) controller, so that it can be used with almost every game and application released that has support for Xbox controllers.
+DirectXInput converts your connected game controller to a Xbox (XInput) controller, so that it can be used with every game and application released with XInput support.

-Fps Overlayer is a tool that shows the frames per second and the cpu, gpu and memory information.
+Fps Overlayer is a tool that shows the frames per second and hardware information.

+Screen Capture Tool allows you to capture your screen to an image or video.

 ## CtrlUI Application Features
 - Add Windows UWP applications so you can easily launch them.